statechannels/statechannels/packages/app-wallet-interface/source/index.html.md

 | destination    | String | Address of EOA to receive channel proceeds                      |

 Note: in the future we might replace the `appId` with a `contactAddress`, which would allow apps to get the wallet to relay messages itself.
-An example `contractAddress` would be something like `https://myserver.com/state_channel_callback`.
+An example `contactAddress` would be something like `https://myserver.com/state_channel_callback`.

 ## Allocation